 * * *

 Your bridesmaids, groomsmen and your family are there to support you.
-On the wedding day things may run slightly crazy.
-You should not be the person to worry that day, organise taxis, deal with emergencies, direct guests to their hotel/parking/venue etc. You may think people will jump to help on the day, but it may get overwhelming with lots of helpers but without clear roles assigned.
-Nominate a trusted person to direct any queries to, hand over the phone, to lessen last minute panic and to take any pressure away from you.
+On the wedding day, things may run slightly crazy.
+You should not be the person to worry about that day, organise taxis, deal with emergencies, direct guests to their hotel/parking/venue etc. You may think people will jump to help on the day, but it may get overwhelming with lots of helpers but without clear roles assigned.
+Nominate a trusted person to direct any queries to, hand over the phone, to lessen last-minute panic and to take any pressure away from you.

 Share the timeline with key people and ask for help to make the schedule run smoothly.